in-the-keyhole/khs-guitar-tuner/README.md

 18. Find Boot Dashboard on STS Eclipse, you will see this application under local.
 Run it as a spring boot application.
 19. Use npm start to start application

-Once started it should take you to `localhost:3000`, there you can choose from different tunings and click the note to hear a sound.
+Once started it should take you to `localhost:3000`, there you can choose from different tunings.

-If you wish to change the username and password, there is a text document `info.txt` in `src/main/webapp/react` that the program reads from
+If you wish to change the username and password, you may do so in `src/main/webapp/react/info.txt`